On Identification of Optimal Dynamic Treatment Regimes with Proxies of Hidden Confounders: Proximal Identification

 respectively. \end{assumption} The integral equation involving the $h_{22}$ function is similar to previous integral equations in the proxy literature (\citealp{Miao2018IdentifyingConfounder,Ying2023ProximalStudies,TchetgenTchetgen2024}), with the left hand side being a conditional density given unmeasured confounders while the right hand side is a conditional mean function.
-Meanwhile, the integral equation involving $h_{21}$, to the best of our knowledge, has no precedent in the current literature.
-Rearranging the integral equation, we obtain
+Meanwhile, the integral equation involving $h_{21}$, does not resemble the typical conditional moment integral equations in the proxy literature.
+Rearranging the integral equation, we get

 This looks somewhat familiar, as the left hand side is a conditional density including the first unmeasured confounder, while the right hand side is the ratio of two conditional expectations, but the numerator is only conditional on $(y_{0},a_{1},u_{0})$ with randomness over $W_1$ while the denominator is conditional on $(y_1,y_{0},a_{1},u_{0})$ with randomness over $(W_1, W_2)$.
-We can now state our main result relating the joint and marginal counterfactual densities to the $h_{21}$ function. \begin{theorem} Under Assumptions \ref{assumption: proxy} and \ref{assumption: bridge_functs_2}
+We can now state our main result relating the joint and marginal counterfactual densities to the $h_{21}$ function. \begin{theorem} Under Assumptions \ref{assumption: proxy} and \ref{assumption: bridge_functs_2},